 Data Protection Law and Your Church

-From May 2018 it became a legal requirement for every church to conform to the General Data Protection Regulation, which dictates how you can use people’s personal data.
+As of May 2018 it is a legal requirement for every church to conform to the General Data Protection Regulation, which dictates how you can use people’s personal data.
 The team at Edward Connor Solicitors have been exploring all the ins and outs of GDPR so that you don’t have to.

 It’s the first morning of your church’s holiday club.
 Volunteers are buzzing around; parents and children are beginning to wander through the door.
 Excitement is mounting.
 You’re ready with your registration sheet to take names, addresses, phone numbers and dietary information so you can keep in contact with the family.